hashicorp-education/learn-vault-docker-lab/README.md

 ### Run Vault Enterprise

-VDL runs the Vault community edition by default, but you can also run the Enterprise edition.
+Vault Docker lab runs the Vault community edition by default, but you can also run the Enterprise edition.

 > **NOTE**: You must have an [Enterprise license](https://www.hashicorp.com/products/vault/pricing) to run the Vault Enterprise image.